How Can an Object Escape X-Ray Detection

 3. Image Complexity

-In complex images where multiple items are stacked or layered, it can be challenging for operators to distinguish individual objects.
-This can lead to small or irregularly shaped items being overlooked, especially if they blend into the background or resemble harmless items.
+In complex imaging scenarios where multiple items are tightly stacked, cluttered, or layered, it becomes challenging to distinguish individual objects.
+Small or irregularly shaped items can easily be overlooked, especially if they blend into a busy background or resemble harmless everyday goods.

 4. Operator Fatigue or Error